 These different strategies and styles of conflict management are common in most workplaces, but their applications may be different if you’re working with remote staff.

-How Is Conflict Management Different with a Remote Staff?
+How Is Conflict Management Different with a Remote Worker?

 Conflict management can be different with remote staff because the nature of their conflict is different.
-Remote working environments face conflicts that may not be as common in regular work environments.
+A remote and hybrid work environment face conflicts that may not be as common in regular work environments.

 Here are some common conflicts that can arise among your remote staff:

-- Miscommunication – Tone doesn’t translate as well on emails or instant messaging (especially if you’re dealing with someone new).
+Tone doesn’t translate as well on emails or instant messaging (especially if you’re dealing with someone new).
 With body language and other nonverbal cues out of the picture, it can be difficult to read the situation accurately.
 Some people can come across as rude even if they don’t mean to be.

-- Higher levels of uncertainty – When feedback isn’t provided on time, employees may feel insecure about their performance.
+When feedback isn’t provided on time, employees may feel insecure about their performance.
 And when instructions are unclear, they may feel lost and confused.

-- Decrease in inhibition – This can be a problem for remote workers who don’t see their coworkers regularly.
-The lack of real-time interaction can make them feel more anonymous and, therefore, bolder towards their coworkers.
+This can be a problem for remote workers who don’t see their coworkers regularly.
+The lack of real-time interaction can make them feel more anonymous and, therefore, bolder towards their co worker.
 If they can accomplish their tasks independently, group harmony isn’t prioritized as much.

 Which Conflict Management Style Should You Use for Your Remote Staff?